 - Both expand programs.

 I was taught Keynesianism and Monetarism in formal classwork.
-I know the “Chicago” school well, having taken courses from Milton Friedman, George Stigler and Ronald Coase, all Nobel laureates.
-Despite these approaches, I consider my approach “Austrian,” in the tradition of Ludwig von Mises and Friederich Hayek.
+I know the “Chicago” school well, having taken courses from Milton Friedman, George Stigler, Ronald Coase and Gene Fama, all now Nobel laureates.
+Despite this exposure, I consider my approach to economics and society “Austrian,” in the tradition of Ludwig von Mises and Friederich Hayek.
 Chicago and Austrian free market conclusions often match, although their methodologies are vastly different.

 The “Chicago” school is “Monetarist,” not dissimilar in methodology from Keynesian economics.
 Both are aggregate approaches to macroeconomics.
-Keynesian economics never made any sense to me, even in my first economics courses but microeconomics always possessed a logical consistency.
-Aggregate “economists” still cannot reconcile their approach with the microeconomics of individual decision-makers.
+Keynesian economics never made any sense to me, even in my first economics courses but microeconomics always possessed a logical consistency that lured me into the field.
+Aggregate “economists” still cannot truly reconcile their approach with the microeconomics of individual decision-makers.

 Human beings, not aggregates, make decisions.
 Economics is about human beings.
 It is not some physics model where outputs can be manipulated by altering inputs.
 Economics is the study of human behavior.
 Pretending that the summation of millions of humans can be analogized to that of a giant machine with only a few variables has created much confusion and harm to this country.

-Both the Chicago and Keynesian schools at the macroeconomic level are based on aggregates, although Chicago has a great tradition in microeconomics.
-The Austrian school recognizes that economics is a social science and the individual is the key to understanding economic action.
+Both the Chicago and Keynesian schools aggregate-based approaches to macroeconomics.
+Chicago has the redeeming feature of a great tradition in microeconomics.
+The Austrian school recognizes that economics is a social science and the individual is the key to understanding economic outcomes.
 Individuals are the atoms of economics.
 They are the building blocks upon which understanding begins.
 Pretending these blocks can be combined in a fashion that produces some simplistic model of the overall economy is scientism at its worst and most dangerous.
 It is the false science of central planners and dictators.

 Aggregation is appropriate and relevant for summary and historical purposes.
 Aggregates, however, do not act.
-Aggregated study (traditional macroeconomics) makes sense for statistical or historical purposes, not for any understanding of economics.
+Aggregated study (traditional macroeconomics) makes sense for statistical or historical purposes, not for any understanding of economics or the economy.